 In December 2021, the Charlotte-Mecklenburg Board of Education adopted four goals.
-Each goal has an annual target for School Year 2022-23 school year and School Year 2023-24.
+Each goal has an annual target for School Year 2022-23 and 2023-24.
 These goals reflect the vision and values of our community, as well as identified organizational challenges.
 In pursuit of these goals, the superintendent, and by virtue her staff, must adhere to a set of guardrails.
 Adherence to the guardrails is determined by monitoring a set of indicators annually.
-Strategies, priorities and investments for this and the coming school year are aligned to these goals.
+Strategies, priorities, and investments for this and the coming school year are aligned with these goals.

-Please refer to page 5 for Goals and Guardrails and 2021-2022 performance.
+Please refer to page 5 for Goals and Guardrails.

-Performance in the goal areas varied in School Year 2021-2022.
+Performance in the goal areas varied in School Year 2022-2023.